gmarpons/Crisp/README.md

 pass for `opt` command, respectively.
 They are meant to work together to detect and report rule violations in your C/C++ code.

-If you want to test Crisp without installing it, instead of running `make install` you can simply add variable `ENABLE_DATA_OBJ_ROOT=1` to your compilation command.
-This will allow Crisp access to necessary initialization data directly from the build tree.

 Basic Usage
 ===========